Deuteronomy 26

 Deuteronomy 26:5-11"A Syrian Ready to Perish": The Credo of Remembered Rescue

 The passage uses "Aramean" - the phrase likely refers to Abraham, who lived in Aram before God called him down to the land of Canaan.
 Or it could mean Jacob, who fled to Aram and returned broken.
 "Ready to perish" - oved in Hebrew - is the language of utter destitution.
-Israel's father was not strong, resourceful, or independent.
-He was helpless.
+Israel's father was helpless.
 From that helplessness, God made a nation.
 This is Israel's true name: we were rescued from nothing.

 The credo compresses the exodus narrative into its essential rhythm: oppression, cry, hearing, deliverance.
 There is no middle part - no clever escape, no negotiation.
 God heard.
 God acted.
 The "mighty hand" appears throughout Deuteronomy; it is the signature of who God is to Israel.
-Not a gentle guide, but an intervener.
+An intervener.
 A rescuer.

 9And he hath brought us into this place, and hath given us this land, even a land that floweth with milk and honey.
-10And now, behold, I have brought the firstfruits of the land, which thou, O Lord, hast given me.
+10And now, behold, I have brought the firstfruits of the land, which thou, O LORD, hast given me.
+And thou shalt set it before the LORD thy God, and worship before the LORD thy God:

 The credo completes its arc.
 From "a Syrian ready to perish" to "this place" to "this land."
 And now, standing in that land, holding fruit that land has produced, the worshiper says: I bring this back to You.
 The circle closes.
 The promise is fulfilled.
 And gratitude demands an offering.

-11And thou shalt set it before the Lord thy God, and worship before the Lord thy God: And thou shalt rejoice in every good thing which the Lord thy God hath given unto thee, and unto thy house, thou, and the Levite, and the stranger that is among you.
+11And thou shalt rejoice in every good thing which the LORD thy God hath given unto thee, and unto thine house, thou, and the Levite, and the stranger that is among you.

 Deuteronomy 26:12-15The Third-Year Tithe: Declaration of Obedience